 I believe that I brought a move of God and an anointing back from Africa to the States and was able to help John Wimber take it around the world.
 If you detect a tinge of regret, I apologize.
 I don't want to get ahead of the chronology of events, and I definitely don't want to take anything away from the glorious work of the Holy Spirit that changed so many lives and churches worldwide.
 However, as my life story continues, you might come to understand my disappointment to have been COMPLETELY written out of the history of the Jesus People Movement and then this new Vineyard Movement.
 Leaders had their reasons, some of which I have already alluded to and some that I will further disclose as the Lord leads.In other words, Lonnie simply wanted to set the record straight about what happened.
 It is very sad that it has taken this many years for Lonnie's voice to be heard, as it were from the grave.
 In the postscript at the end of the second book, Roger Sachs has said that the upcoming third book (Set Free) "will be the most controversial of the series."
-I think I can already guess some of the reasons for this.
-It's not much of a secret who the "leaders" were, which Lonnie has mentioned above.
-And I suspect there will be some surprises.
-Regarding the upcoming third book, all I can say to Roger Sachs is this: "Please hurry.
-Sure, it might ruffle somebody's feathers, but let Lonnie finish telling his story — fiat justitia ruat caelum."
+I think I can already guess some of the reasons for this, for it's not much of a secret who the "leaders" were, which Lonnie has mentioned above.
+After placing these on a pedestal, some people may not like it being pointed out that the leaders were also fallible, sometimes made big mistakes, or buckled under pressure.
+And I suspect there will be other surprises as well.
+Regarding the upcoming third book, all I can say to Roger Sachs is that even if it ruffles somebody's feathers, he owes it to his friend Lonnie to let him finish telling his story.
+Fiat justitia ruat caelum.

-The truth of the matter is not everyone in the leadership in the Calvary Chapel movement was happy about the revival that God had brought back from South Africa with Lonnie to Calvary Chapel Yorba Linda — a revival which also began to spread to other CC churches as well, for Lonnie still had some friends among various CC pastors outside of Costa Mesa, who would invite him to minister at their churches.
-But what was happening did not fit the paradigm accepted in Costa Mesa.
-A crisis would would soon be triggered.
-And Lonnie began to face a barrage of criticism and accusations directed at him, accusations which continue to this very day.
+The truth of the matter is not everyone in the leadership in the Calvary Chapel movement was happy about the revival that God had brought back from South Africa with Lonnie to Calvary Chapel of Yorba Linda — a revival which also began to spread to other CC churches as well, for Lonnie still had some friends among various CC pastors outside of Costa Mesa, who would invite him to minister at their churches.
+But the revival that was happening did not fit the paradigm accepted in Costa Mesa.
+A crisis would would soon be triggered, and Lonnie began to face a barrage of criticism and accusations directed at him — accusations which continue to this very day.
 This brings us to another secondary reason that Lonnie had for writing his autobiography.
-He could not stay silent forever when a genuine move of God's Spirit among people was being badly spoken of.
+He could not stay silent forever when a genuine move of God's Spirit among people was being maligned.
 He had to say something in his defense (page 143):

 However, not all Calvary Chapels ended up agreeing that what happened that night was from God.
 News spread like wildfire.
 There was a huge split of opinions.
 Other churches and individuals also weighed in on the controversy.
 People said it was pure emotionalism and accused me by saying "Lonnie Frisbee uses mass hypnosis and crowd manipulation.
 No way could it be an anointing or an out-pouring of the Holy Spirit of God!"
 Many took the accusations several steps further and said, "It was the devil."
 The problem with that theory was that all the young people who were knocked to the floor said they had received the most powerful encounters with God of their lives.
 These kids had no grid for what happened to them.
 They came out of the experience in love with Jesus, on fire for God and the gospel, and were immediately blasted into His service full of energy and motivation.
 I don't think the devil is behind that kind of a response!
 Do you?
 We are to judge a tree by its fruit.Besides Lonnie's testimony, Roger Sachs also included the testimonies of other people who were there and who were affected.
 You can read them for yourself.
 The experience of God's presence had been so overwhelming and so intense that some people, for example, were knocked to the floor.
 People were speaking in tongues — which was something that pastor Chuck had always found distasteful, a phenomenon to be relegated to a backroom, out of sight, if allowed at all.
-But what broke the paradigm was the scale of what was happening; so many people were being affected simultaneously, like a rapidly spreading fire or a strong wind blowing across a field of ripe wheat.
-Large numbers were being baptized in the Spirit in a spectacular way.
+But what broke the paradigm was the sheer scale of what was happening, out in the open; so many people were being affected simultaneously, like a rapidly spreading fire or a strong wind blowing across a field of ripe wheat.
+Large numbers were being baptized in the Spirit in a very visible and spectacular way.
 But what Lonnie is pointing out here is the central importance of what occurred afterwards once people got up off the floor.
 What were the results?
 The Lord Jesus had been similarly accused by the leadership of His time, when He did miracles and healed on the Sabbath day, something that broke the accepted paradigm.
 And Lonnie here uses the very same argument that the Lord Jesus in the scriptures had used to refute the accusations that were being made against Himself.
 The problem was that the leadership in Costa Mesa was concerned about appearances, the smoke that surrounded the fire.
-What was happening didn't look respectable.
+What was happening was not decorous.
 But how people experience God's power can have different outward manifestations, and we are never going to completely understand it all.
-That is why they are called "signs and wonders" — they are signs which we can only wonder at.
+The leaves shake when the wind blows.
 If people get knocked to the floor, so what?
 As Lonnie explained above, you discern the tree by looking at the fruit — that is what is important.
 And you can bank on this: The Devil is not in the business of leading people to love God more and to preach Jesus Christ.

-John Wimber was shocked by the Mother's Day service, but in the aftermath he was eventually won over, first by divine confirmation that came in the form of a unexpected phone call from pastor Tom Stipe, and secondly by John's own research into the history of past revivals and the sort of phenomena that came with them.
+John Wimber was at first dismayed and angered by what happened in the Mother's Day service.
+He was, in his words, "fit to be tied."
+But in the aftermath, he was eventually won over, first by divine confirmation that came in the form of a unexpected phone call from pastor Tom Stipe, and secondly by John's own research into the history of past revivals and the sort of phenomena that came with them.
 And if these weren't enough, more confirmation came during the meeting that happened in the Wagner House a short time afterwards, which Wimber had called "to bring some clarity and consensus to the craziness of the Mother's Day meeting."
 John Ruttkay was an eyewitness at this meeting, which had about seventy people attending, and I wish I could quote the entirety of Ruttkay's account (pages 144 to 146) because it had a certain amount of humor in it.
 At this meeting, Lonnie got up, kicked off his flip-flops, burped into the microphone, and then started talking.
 As it went on, Ruttkay began to think that more and more this meeting was turning into a disaster.
 He noticed the person next to him, who looked "like a nuclear physicist," was impatiently "tapping his foot on the floor as hard as he could."
 Sweat was beading up and trickling down John Wimber's face.
 After Lonnie had finished his talk, this is how Ruttkay described what happened next:

 And Lonnie was in the back listening with his foot behind him up on the wall and his arms crossed, just listening to Wimber.
 Then he yelled out in the middle of the thing, "That's not what I am saying at all!
 What I'm saying is everybody here needs to get touched by the Holy Spirit, and you need to start to surrender to Jesus on a higher level!"